 - Submit the paper to the appropriate dropbox on Blackboard as either an MS Word, Pages, or Rich Text Format file.
 When required, a works cited page should be included in the same file.
-This file is what will actually be graded, so make sure it matches the same final version that you submitted in hardcopy. - Post a copy to the discussion board in the "Final Draft" forum. - Submit the paper to Turnitin.com and get a receipt.
-Papers not submitted to Turnitin.com receive zeros.
-See handout for log-in information.
+This file is what will actually be graded, so make sure it matches the same final version that you submitted in hardcopy. - While subimitting to the dropbox, you must check off permission for "SafeAssign" to review the paper for potential plagiarism. - Post a copy to the discussion board in the "Final Draft" forum.